-Level metering in the Vi 3000 goes from +18dB to -36 dB.
-It represents the actual output level in dBu from its analogue line output.
+Level metering in the console goes from +18dB to -36 dB.
+0dB on the meters represents 4dBu at the analogue output.
 Gain reduction is displayed in the Range 0 - 20dB.
-The Vi 3000 uses full floating-point calculations in its DSP, which means that the audio signal inside the mixer cannot be overloaded.
+The console uses full floating-point calculations in its DSP, which means that the audio signal inside the mixer cannot be overloaded.
 If the signal level is too high at the master output meters, it is necessary only to pull down the master fader level until the correct level is obtained.